Codecademy/docs/content/general/concepts/virtual-machines/virtual-machines.md

 ## Who Uses VMs?

-Nearly all software companies use virtual machines and other virtualization technology.
-VMs are a fundamental component of [cloud computing](https://www.codecademy.com/resources/docs/general/cloud-computing), [cybersecurity](https://www.codecademy.com/resources/docs/general/cybersecurity), and more.
+Nearly all software companies use VMs and other virtualization technology.
+They are a fundamental component of [cloud computing](https://www.codecademy.com/resources/docs/general/cloud-computing), [cybersecurity](https://www.codecademy.com/resources/docs/general/cybersecurity), and more.